evy0311/blog/_posts/2025-02-12-new-car-and-reverse-engineering-it.markdown

 <!-- Content -->

 I recently had the pleasure of acquiring a dream car of mine.
 The car is a manual.
-It comes in a sporty blue color has a nice but subtle wing on the back.
+It comes in a sporty blue color, has a nice but subtle wing on the back.
 It has a nice black interior with red lined seats and carbon fiber accents on the dash.

 If you’d have guessed a Lamborghini or some other similar car, you would be very wrong.
 No, the car I’ve purchased is in fact a 2014 Honda Civic Si.
 That’s right, the last Civic with true VTEC.